 These guidelines recognize that investment strategies will evolve over time as market conditions and interest rates change.
-Eastern Illinois University investment personnel have the responsibility of formulating strategies for the University's investment program.
+Eastern Illinois University’s investment committee has the responsibility of formulating strategies for the University's investment program and ensuring material, relevant and decision-useful sustainability factors have been or are regularly considered within the bounds of financial and fiduciary prudence, in evaluating investment decisions.
+Such factors include, but are not limited to corporate governance and leadership factors; environmental factors; social capital factors; human capital factors; and business model and innovation factors, as provided under the Illinois Sustainable Investing Act.
 All investments and strategies will be consistent with the investment objectives and goals of each fund type.
 All investments must meet standards specified by applicable State Statutes and Board of Trustees Regulations.
 Those documents are incorporated as part of these investment guidelines.
 Any other restrictions (such as indentures of trust, etc) on specific investments must also be observed.

 The Board of Trustees has designated the Vice President for Business Affairs as the chief investment officer for the university.
 The Vice President is responsible for establishing internal controls and written procedures for the operation of the investment program to assist investment personnel in the management of the university's investment program.
+The Vice President appoints an investment committee to provide advice for investment decisions.
 These guidelines, in conjunction with other internal control policies and procedures, have been established to safeguard university investments.

 The university's policy on internal control is described in the university Internal Governing Policies.
 The Department of Internal Auditing (and the university's external auditors) is responsible for reviewing compliance with the university's internal control policies and procedures.